Timo Werner: Frank Lampard says Chelsea will be improved by 'hugely talented' forward next season

 Werner excited to join Chelsea

-Werner has made a total of 157 appearances for RB Leipzig, scoring 93 goals and making 40 assists, and has developed into one of Europe's most coveted forwards.
+Werner, who has 93 goals and 40 assists in 157 appearances for RB Leipzig, has developed into one of Europe's most coveted forwards.

 Lampard added: "We worked as hard as we could to sign him.
 I had good conversations with him personally where he hopefully understands what I want to do here with the club in terms of how we work, how we play.